BurmeseNoob/Project_Team2/UseCase/UseCase16.md

 User-goal level for localized planning and governance.

 #### **Preconditions**:
-- Access to district-level population data.
-- Tools for data analysis.
 - Defined value of **N** and district of interest.

 #### **Success End Condition**: